softyde/fll-robot-2023/README.md

 **This is not a model to be used in unmodified form in a competition such as the FIRST® LEGO® League.
 Rather, it serves as a quick and uncomplicated introduction in the preparation phase of a competition.**
 The model shows the basic construction ideas of a modular robot and may serve as a source of inspiration for own, improved models for participation in a competition.

+All parts of the basic robot come from the LEGO® Education SPIKE® Prime and its expansion set.

+The frame parts are in different colors and do not come from these sets.
+They can be purchased from the relevant Internet sites.

 ## The robot with the attached frame.
 ![Alt text](./img/fll_01.jpg?raw=true "Robot")